bean710/tic-tac-toe/index.md

 ## Conclusion

 Our takes on the language and project itself:

-Ben: Perl is that wacky uncle
+Ben: Perl is that wacky uncle.

-Bob:
+Bob: I found Perl to be very similar to bash scripting in terms of syntax.
+I was surprised the ways in which we were able to use Perl for this project

 Christine: Perl is like lit.

-Kevin:
+Kevin: Learning Perl is exiting!
+Learning a new programming lang gets easier the more programming languages you discover.

 Kyle: The data types scare me.

 Raudo: Perl is kind of cool, not sure if i like it.

 While Perl would not have been the first language that comes to mind for us to write a tic tac toe game,